 - Most procedures can be performed on an outpatient basis or require a shortened hospital stay.

-- The, pain and recovery time of treatments are significantly reduced.
+- Pain and recovery time are significantly reduced.

 - Procedures can be less expensive than surgery.